Resident Evil Outbreak: File 2: Playable characters

+There are five individual scenarios in this game which are not set in chronological order.
 The first scenario listed is "Wild Things," in which Cindy Lennox leads the rest of the survivors to the Raccoon City Zoo in hopes of reaching a rescue helicopter on the other side of the zoo.
 Throughout the scenario, players are pursued by an array of animals infected by the virus, the most dangerous being the zombie elephant Oscar, who follows the players from area to area until he is either locked in the Elephant Stage or killed by the players.
 Should they reach the Front Plaza without killing him or locking him away, he will appear as the boss; otherwise, the zombie lion Max will be the boss.
 Once the players reach the end of the stage and board the tram, the tram stops, and the rescue helicopter is shown on fire in the distance, with the pilot dying of his injuries outside of the burning helicopter.

 The second scenario, "Underbelly," follows the players' journey into a subway station and attempt to escape the city using a subway train.
 Before they can leave, however, another moving train runs into a pile of debris and explodes, awakening the "Giga Bite," an enormous flea, who the players later fight at the end of the stage.
 To initiate this fight, one of the players is kidnapped by the Giga Bite while waiting for their train to depart.
 After defeating the boss, if the players do not make it back to the train in time, they must find an alternate way out through the Substation Tower, which is through the ventilation shaft.

 In the third scenario, "Flashback," Alyssa Ashcroft leads the survivors to a cabin in the woods where they are met by Albert Lester (Also known as Al), who promises to lead them to a neighboring town.
 He mysteriously disappears once the players reach a bridge leading to an abandoned hospital.
-There are two different paths where it depends on the gameplay;
+There are two different paths, depending on what the player does: